steady-step/GMU-2026-Spring-Semester/cds101&102/week7_deepdive.md

      Timer interrupt just changes process and it can not create new process.

-     IPI can not only change process but also just give signals to other CPUs.
+     IPI can give signals to other CPUs.

      Except these, other internal interrupt just performs usual exception.